Save up to $1,322 on our trips! Limited spots. Book Now.

 Restaurant, Israeli

 Bairro Alto is slowly becoming a culinary hotspot.
 You’ll find several Portuguese tascas offering traditional dishes like petiscos and codfish, but this neighbourhood also has its share of international restaurants.
 Middle Eastern restaurant Tantura serves delicious falafel and hummus, Grill de Korea offers Korean-style barbecue, and Valdo Gatti bakes Neapolitan pizzas made with organic ingredients.
 Portugal’s younger residents are also finding room for their new businesses here, with places like Miolo serving sandwiches, tempting cakes and sweet treats.
 Be sure to check the opening times before you go, as most restaurants in Lisbon close on Mondays.
-Your best bet is to book an official culinary tour with local guides.
+It’s also never a bad idea to book an official culinary tour with an in-the-know local guide.

 Architectural Landmark